High Holiday Beginners Service Grant Opportunity

 In order for an application to be considered, in addition to the High Holiday Beginners Service, the location must agree to:

-1. Participate in NJOP’s Extended Read Hebrew America and Canada (RHA/C) campaign by offering one of NJOP’s Hebrew Reading Crash Courses.
-NJOP’s Hebrew reading campaign takes place: from September 4 through December 23, 2016.
+1. Participate in NJOP’s Read Hebrew America and Canada (RHA/C) campaign by offering one of NJOP’s Hebrew Reading Crash Courses.
+NJOP’s Hebrew reading campaign takes place: from October 15 through December 11, 2017.

 Your application will not be accepted without pre-registration for RHA/C. To learn more about RHA/C, please click here.
 To register for RHA/C, please call NJOP at 888.44.HEBRE(W) (444-3273) or fill out the online form here.